sanjanagupta16/Data-Science-Process/README.md

 Based on this, the linear regression model wins.

 ## Model Evaluation
-The models were evaluated based on a utility function created -
+The models were evaluated based on a utility function created that calculates the profit predicted using each model.
+This utility function sums up the difference between Actual and Predicted values.
+Linear Regression wins based on this.

 ## Recommendation

-## Future Scope
-Look at how amentities influence price.

-Apply more models - XGBoost, Neural Networks.
+Currently, the linear regression model performs better compared to the other models.
+There are a few more features that can be looked into to see if they influence price -

+* Amenities

+* Reviews and Review Ratings (reviews data) - this would require sentiment analysis.

+* Seasonality data (calendar data)

-Look at more goodness of fit metrics - RMSE, MAE.
+Models should also be assessed on other goodness of fit metrics like RMSE and MAE.

+Some more feature engineering could be done to calculate the proximity to airports, light rail station etc.

+It might also be worthwhile to look at the outliers for price and either cap them at a threshold or removing them to build a better prediction model.

+Modeling techniques like XGBoost, Support Vector Regression, Neural Networks can also be applied.

 ## Code
-The rmarkdown file can be found here - https://github.com/sanjanagupta16/Data-Science-Process/blob/master/rmarkdown_seattle.Rmd
+The markdown file can be found here - https://github.com/sanjanagupta16/Data-Science-Process/blob/master/markdown_Seattle.Rmd